davebenson/doom4-walkthrough/README.md

 You'll be in a fiery yellow lit area.

-Grab Codex Entry "Artifacts / Slayer's Testament V".
+Grab CODEX ENTRY "Artifacts / Slayer's Testament V".
 Turn left for SECRET 10.6: a Mega Health (don't forget Rich Get Richer upgrade).

 Continuing along, you'll be back at the Rectangular Pit.